nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Create a new Student Profile

-Creates a new profile for a student given the student’s name.
+Creates a new profile for a student, given the student’s name.

 Format: `new-student [name/STUDENT_NAME] [address/STUDENT_ADDRESS] [phone/PHONE] [email/EMAIL] [school/SCHOOL] [level/GRADE_LEVEL]`

-Example:
-`new-student name/John Doe address/21 Prince George’s Park email/jdoe@gmail.com phone/12345678 school/ACJC level/sec8`

 * SCHOOL and GRADE_LEVEL are optional.
 * SCHOOL and GRADE_LEVEL consist of numbers and letters only (no symbols or spaces).

+Example:
+* `new-student name/John Doe address/21 Prince George’s Park email/jdoe@gmail.com phone/12345678 school/ACJC level/sec8`

+#### View a Student Profile

+Displays one or many students' profiles, given parameters.

+Format `view-profile [name/STUDENTS_NAME]`
+* Shows a list of students that match the given `STUDENT_NAME`
+* If no `STUDENT_NAME` is given, then shows all students.

+Example:

 #### Update Student Information